dnsimple/chef-pdns/README.md

 ### authoritative

 Sets up a PowerDNS Authoritative Server.
-Uses the pipe backend by default.
+Uses the gsqlite3 backend by default.

 ### authoritative_source